Thursday, November 8, 2018

 T: We laugh last, Putey!

-P: Yes, Donny, after entropy's final gasp, one sound will ring out: our laughter!
+P: Yes, Donny, after the world's final gasp, one sound will ring out: our laughter!

 T: Damn, Putey, you are a poet!